 Some states go further than the federal requirement and make it illegal for drivers who are under the age of 21 to operate a vehicle with any measurable amount of alcohol in their system.
 These types of laws are often called "zero tolerance" laws.

 Perhaps in recognition that some products such as mouthwashes contain small amounts of alcohol, the underage DUI laws of many states set the BAC limit at .01% or .02%.
 Though these laws are less strict than their zero-tolerance counterparts, they don't allow underage drivers much leeway.
-A person will typically register a BAC that's in excessive of these low limits after just one drink or less.
+A person will typically register a BAC that's in excess of these low limits after just one drink or less.

 The underage DUI laws of many states also prohibit these younger drivers from operating a vehicle with any amount (or a certain amount) of illegal drugs in their system.
 Again, these laws focus on the amount or presence of drugs in the underage driver's body.
 So, proof of actual impairment isn't required for a conviction.